OmarNehad/Tail-Lights-FSM/README.md

 Since the blinking operation is the same for both turns.
 The machine is broken into two identical Moore FSMs each controlling one side of tail lights with **1-bit input $I$ (TRUE means there is a turn in that direction).**

-- 2 inputs: Left and Right turn (if both are TRUE → both sides sequences will play)
+- 2 inputs: Left and Right turn (if both are TRUE → sequences for both sides will play)
 - 6 outputs: 3 Lights for each side: LA , LB, LC, RA, RB, and RC (Red, Yellow, Green)

 ![image](https://github.com/OmarNehad/Tail-Lights-FSM/assets/52573189/6f9409fe-028f-4b97-89b9-a5321266b6f1)